 Presented by Elizabeth Schofield-Bickford, M.A., L.M.F.T.

-- Discuss the symbolic underpinnings of working with children.
+- Give an example of the symbolic underpinnings of working with children.

-- Discuss foundations of sandplay and its use in working with children from a Jungian perspective.
+- Describe methods used in working with children from a Jungian perspective.

-- Identify themes in sandplay that are woven through a child’s process.
+- Identify themes that are often woven through a child’s process.

 The case consultation, in smaller groups, provides an opportunity to discuss and integrate theoretical and clinical material.